-- Talk about food.
-With conversations and meals going hand in hand, directing the focus back towards the food on our plate helps keeps kids engaged and present in what they’re doing.
+- Discuss food.
+With conversations and meals going hand in hand, directing the focus back towards the food on our plate keeps kids engaged and present in what they’re doing.
 Ask your child what her favorite part of the meal is.
-Talk about the colors in the food, the textures, the scents.
+Discuss the colors in the food, the textures, the scents.

 - Establish the importance of family dinners.
 Making a routine of gathering together for dinner has been cited for improved vocabulary, less obesity and more discipline with kids, just to name a few benefits of this simple ritual.

-Encourage positive behavior and ignore the slurps and burps.
+2. Encourage positive behavior and ignore the slurps and burps

 Yes, you read right: Ignore the soup-slurping.
 The belching.
 The eating of the salad with hands. (“My fork has too many leaves when I poke it,” my four-year-old argued.
 Fair enough—he’s a four-year-old eating salad for crying out loud.)

-Save for the occasional outburst, I’ve found that most children’s less-than-perfect manners aren’t ill-intended.
-The more I point out the misdeeds and admonish my son for his lack of manners, the likelier he will focus on them instead of brushing them off.
+Save for the occasional outburst, most children’s less-than-perfect manners aren’t ill-intended.
+The more I mention the misdeeds and admonish my son for his lack of manners, the likelier he will focus on them instead of brushing them off.
 Any attention is still attention.

-And of course, venture out when your kids are ideally at their best—well-rested, hungry but not ravenous, eager to get out of the house.
+And of course, venture out when your kids are ideally at their best—well-rested, hungry but not ravenous, eager to leave the house.
 Prepare the conditions so that they all point favorably to a fun dining experience, leading to better table manners.

 Get more tips on children and their eating habits: